| Journey through Ancient

 Old Taverna Kritikou: rooftop taverna in the Plaka with live music and dancing on Saturday night.
 Good souvlaki.
 Buzzing with locals after 11.00pm!

 Colonaki (sic) Tops: In the elegant quarter of Kolonaki, near the Benaki and Cycladic museums.
 One of several restaurants in the square.
-We had wonderful artichokes (sorry, not in season in October) and a large plate of baked sardines for 16.
+We had wonderful artichokes and a large plate of baked sardines.

 Benaki Museum Kolonaki: The restaurant on a rooftop terrace with views of the Acropolis is stylish but not pricey.
 Good salads, selection of hot dishes and local wine.